 Sole proprietor.
 Enter the individual's name on the first name line.
 On the second name line, enter the business name or "doing business as (DBA)" if provided.
 You may not enter only the business name.
 For the TIN, you may enter either the individual's SSN or the employer identification number (EIN) of the business.
-However, the IRS prefers that you show the SSN.
+However, the IRS encourages you to use the SSN.